AngusMcLure/PoolPoweR/Designing pool-tested surveys for detection estimation of prevalence.md

 One way to have an intuitive understanding of these surprising results comes from noting that for any given pool size $s$ prevalence can be sufficiently high such there is a very high probability that all pools will return a positive result.
 All positive pools provide very little information about either prevalence or intra-cluster correlation.
 However, if there is substantial intra-cluster correlation, this increases the probability that *some* clusters in a survey will return all positive pools, but reduces the probability that all clusters in a survey return all positive pools.

 While this behaviour is counter-intuitive and suggest major problems with using cluster surveys with pooled testing to estimate prevalence, it should be noted that the most pathological behaviour is restricted to the case where prevalence is reasonably high — i.e. when one would generally not be considering using pooled testing.
 While it is possible to have this behaviour at low prevalence it only occurs with very large pools, far larger than what would be a sensible even for a non-cluster survey (see Figure []).
+Reducing the pool size avoids the pathological behaviour.

+[Note also that you don't get this weird behaviour for the simple discrete distribution.
+Instead it behaves very nicely with $\lim_{\rho \to 1}\Sigma_{1,1}$ appearing to converge to $1/I(\theta)$, i.e. reduces to the simple random sampling case.
+But the discrete distribution is strange in its own way as will be seen later]

 ![](./Figures/FisherMatrixbeta.png)